TriplyDB/Documentation/docs/triply-client-js/index.md

 In linked data, graph names (`name`) are IRIs.

-The following example retrieves the graph about cats from the dataset about animals:
+The following example returns the graph about cats from the dataset about animals:

 ```typescript
 const user = await app.getUser()